AJTuttle/VRPen2/README.md

 - Clear
 - Color changing
 - Line thickness changing
-## VRPen is lightweight
+## VRPen is light-weight
 VRPen only renders new lines and graphics.
 By not clearing previous drawing data from the render texture, VRPen is able to avoid rendering the entire canvas every frame.
 ## VRPen is easily networked
-VRPen is not seperately networked, but is simple to integrate with any pre-existing networking solution.
-VRPen also has an integrated lightweight caching system for users that join late.
+VRPen is not separately networked but is simple to integrate with any pre-existing networking solution.
+VRPen also has an integrated light-weight caching system for users that join late.
 ## VRPen has generic input
-VRpen comes with the follow input devices, but is built to be easy to add new custom input devices.
+VRpen comes with the follow input devices and is built to be easy to add new custom input devices.
 - VR Markers
 - Mouse
 - Touch screen